 Neuroscience in Psychology

 Neuroscience has introduced the concept of neuroplasticity.
 Which in simple terms means that the brain can change.
 It is not fixed, and it reacts to external actions or events.
 Acceding to this concept, your brain keeps changing as you learn new things.
 New neural networks are created at all ages.
-This means that the change in behavior is possible.
+This means that a change in behaviour is possible.
 Human beings in fact can change.

 How does this sit with psychotherapy?
-The purpose behind the whole practice is to help individuals learn new positive behaviors and to get rid of the ones that are not serving them well.
-With the neuroplasticity insights, psychotherapists can build their counseling on these insights to ensure that the desired behavior is achieved.
+The purpose behind the whole practice is to help individuals learn new positive behaviours and to get rid of the ones that are not serving them well.
+With the neuroplasticity insights, psychotherapists can build their counselling on these insights to ensure that the desired behaviour is achieved.